-MyLinh is finishing her first book, an upcoming memoir.
+MyLinh is finishing her upcoming book.

 This is a true story of a mother and daughter who choose the leader’s path in the armed forces.
 The memoir examines what compels them to choose this journey and marks the beginning of a new military tradition: one passed on from mother to daughter.